 By combining data from one of Cassini’s instruments, called CAPS (Cassini Plasma Spectrometer), researchers discovered that Dione’s exosphere contains molecules of oxygen.
 The researchers estimate the density of the molecular oxygen ions to be in the range of 0.01 to 0.09 ions per cubic centimeter and are produced when neutral molecules are ionized.

-Dione, one of Saturn’s icy moons, has a weak exosphere which includes molecules of oxygen, according to new findings from the Cassini-Huygens mission.
+Dione, one of Saturn’s icy moons, has a weak exosphere that includes molecules of oxygen, according to new findings from the Cassini-Huygens mission.

-The international mission made the discovery using combined data from one of Cassini’s instruments, called CAPS (Cassini Plasma Spectrometer), which includes a sensor designed and built at UCL’s Mullard Space Science Laboratory.
+The international mission made the discovery using combined data from one of Cassini’s instruments, called CAPS (Cassini Plasma Spectrometer), which includes a sensor designed and built at the University College London’s Mullard Space Science Laboratory.

 Professor Andrew Coates (UCL Mullard Space Science Laboratory), one of the authors of the study said: “It now looks like oxygen production is a universal process wherever an icy moon is bathed in a strong trapped radiation and plasma environment.